A Complete Active Space Self-Consistent Field approach for molecules in QED environments: Results

 For distances up to 5{\AA}, the energy profiles are in qualitative agreement with the purely electronic potential energy curves (PECs), with coupled cluster exhibiting lower energies with respect to CAS-type energies.
 Notice, however, that, at $2.25${\AA}, CC, after showing an unphysical maximum around $2.0${\AA}, stops converging due to the emergence of multireference effects associated with the homolytic dissociation of the system.
-Despite showing an higher energy for the dissociation plateau compared to both QED-CC and QED-CASSCF, QED-CASCI describes the right energy profile in a wide range of energies as expected already for the bare electronic system.
+Despite showing a higher energy for the dissociation plateau compared to both QED-CC and QED-CASSCF, QED-CASCI describes the right energy profile in a wide range of energies, as expected already for the bare electronic system.
 The higher energy of the dissociated system can be clearly explained by the lack of dynamical correlation (included in QED-CC) and by the use of unoptimized molecular orbitals (present in QED-CASSCF).
-However, it is important to highlight the presence of an unphysical jump in energy between $5.25$ and $5.50${\AA} which in not registered for the purely electronic profile (see Fig.~S1 in Supporting Information).
+However, it is important to highlight the presence of an unphysical jump in energy between $5.25$ and $5.50${\AA} which is not registered for the purely electronic profile (see Fig.~S2 in Supporting Information).
 This behavior is indeed given by the guess used for the calculation.
 In fact, while the purely electronic Hartree-Fock potential energy curve is continuous in the whole energy range, the QED-HF curve shows a drastic energy change at the same internuclear distances (see Fig.~\ref{fig:figure3}b).

-This is also associated to a breaking of the $p$ orbitals degeneracy.
-This problem is fixed by QED-CASSCF, as shown in Fig.~\ref{fig:figure3}.
-In this case, indeed, the variational optimization of the orbitals avoids discontinuities due to the poor quality of the guess, predicting a continuous energy profile in the whole distances range.
-This behavior is a demonstration that the presence of the field can, in some cases, complicate the simulation of molecular systems characterized by multireference effects.
+The QED-HF orbitals used in Fig.~\ref{fig:figure3} are generated independently at every point.
+To thoroughly understand the unphysical behavior at high distances, we performed the calculations at the QED-HF level to obtain the two full PECs by using different orbitals.
+A higher-energy curve was obtained by restarting the calculations using the orbitals from smaller internuclear distances while a lower-energy curve was obtained by using the orbitals from larger distances (see Fig.~\ref{fig:figure4}).

+The higher energy curve reproduces both the profile and the orbital energy ordering of the purely electronic HF dissociation curve while the lower energy curve corresponds to a symmetry broken solution where, as one may expect, the energy ordering of the orbitals is different.